 So, what should we do then?
 How do we clean our drip brewer at home?
 Below is a step-by-step hack so you wouldn’t have to worry about a dirty coffee maker.

 - Coffee Maker

 - Baking soda

 Step 1: Mix the vinegar and water.

 Combine equal parts of water and vinegar, just enough to fill up the coffee maker’s reservoir.
+This solution will be your natural coffee maker cleaner.
 You can use the carafe for a more accurate measurement.
 You can also increase the ratio of the vinegar depending on how nasty the buildup is.
 The vinegar will sanitize the coffee maker and carafe as well as remove any mineral deposits accrued inside.

 Step 2: Pour the mixture into the reservoir.

 Make sure both the carafes and brewer baskets are empty.
 Begin to fill the reservoir with the water and vinegar mixture.